 3.1 Identification and Biochemical Characterization of Isolate

-The organism was identified to be a phosphate solubilizing bacteria and it gave positive results to the biochemical tests.
+The organism was identified to be a phosphate solubilizing bacteria and it gave positive results in the biochemical tests.

 3.2 Nitrogen content, pH and Electrical Conductivity of the Soil Sample

 The soil sample from Agbani farmland shows 1.312% nitrogen content.
-The soil pH shows a value of 8.981 indicating relatively alkaline soil.
+The soil pH shows a value of 8.981, indicating relatively alkaline soil.
 The electrical conductivity gave a low value of 2.50 mS/m.

 Table 1: Nitrogen Content, Soil pH and Electrical Conductivity of the Soil Sample Collected from Agbani Farmland.